CoDS-GCS/KGNET/README.md

 <div style="text-align: justify">
-<p>This vision paper proposes KGNet, a graph machine learning (GML)
-enabled RDF engine.
-KGNet extends existing RDF engines with GML as a service to automate the training of GML models on KGs.
-In KGNet, we maintain from the metadata of trained models a transparent RDF graph associated with the target knowledge graph (KG) to enable SPARQL queries to use these models while querying the target KG.
-The development of KGNet poses research opportunities in various areas spanning GML pipeline automation, GML-Enabled SPARQL query optimization, and KG sampling for task-oriented training.
-The paper discusses the KGNet potential in supporting GML-enabled queries in real KGs of different application domains.
-KGNet automatically opts to train models based on a given budget for node classification, link prediction, and semantic entity similarity.
-Using KGNet KG sampling, we achieved up 62% memory reduction and 35% faster training, while achieving similar or better accuracy w.r.t using the full KG.</p></div>

-## Technical Report
-Our technical report is available [here](docs/KGNET_CIDR_2023_technicalReport.pdf)
+<p>This vision paper proposes KGNet, an on-demand graph machine learning (GML) as a service on top of RDF engines to support GML-enabled SPARQL queries.
+KGNet automates the training of GML models on a KG by identifying a task-specific subgraph.
+This helps reduce the task-irrelevant KG structure and properties for better scalability and accuracy.
+While training a GML model on KG, KGNet collects metadata of trained models in the form of an RDF graph called KGMeta, which is interlinked with the relevant subgraphs in KG.
+Finally, all trained models are accessible via a SPARQL-like query.
+We call it a GML-enabled query and refer to it as SPARQLML.
+KGNet supports SPARQLML on top of existing RDF engines as an interface for querying and inferencing over KGs using GML models.
+The development of KGNet poses research opportunities in several areas, including meta-sampling for identifying task-specific subgraphs, GML pipeline automation with computational constraints, such as limited time and memory budget, and SPARQLML query optimization.
+KGNet supports different GML tasks, such as node classification, link prediction, and semantic entity matching.
+We evaluated KGNet using two real KGs of different application domains.
+Compared to training on the entire KG, KGNet significantly reduced training time and memory usage while maintaining comparable or improved accuracy.
+The KGNet source-code1 is available for further study</p></div>

 ## Installation
 * Clone the `kgnet` repo